-For the benefit of those persons who have not yet registered their bicycles and who found it incon-venient to do so during the day, two additional days have been des-ignated.
-Besitzmition mer he ignated.
-Registration may be made at the Fire House on Satur-day, August 22 from 2 to 5 p. m. and Monday, August 24 from 7 to 10 p.m.
+For the benefit of those persons who have not yet registered their bicycles and who found it incon-venient to do so during the day, two additional days have been designated.
+Registration may be made at the Fire House on Satur-day, August 22 from 2 to 5 p. m. and Monday, August 24 from 7 to 10 p. m.

-School Registration All children who did
+School Registration